 - Does Almaden Country Day School offer before- and after-school child care?

-- Do you offer tuition assistance?
+- Do you offer flexible tuition?

 - How can I learn more about ACDS?

 Country Day Schools are located across the United States, concentrated mostly in the East, Midwest, and South.
 While they are not affiliated in any way, Country Day Schools share defining characteristics that are shaped by their historical roots.
 Country Day Schools were among America’s first private schools, established at the turn of the century when parents who could afford private schools sought options for their children outside the industrialized, polluted, and increasingly unsafe cities.
 Country Day Schools were established in spacious, clean, safe “country” locations, and offered all the amenities of boarding schools (sports, art, music, outdoor learning, and character education) in a day school setting, with the goal of shaping ethical, balanced, and wholesome children.
 ACDS shares these goals and the other defining aspects of the Country Day School movement.

 Both!
 At ACDS, we believe in a balanced approach to cultivating the whole child.
 In addition to their homeroom subjects (reading, writing, mathematics, social studies, programming), ACDS students are engaged and excited by hands-on and activity-based science, art, music, foreign languages, technology, physical education and drama.
 The result is true interdisciplinary study, where concepts learned in one subject area are connected across the curriculum with others.
 More importantly, our graduates emerge from ACDS as poised, literate individuals who enjoy learning, who know how to think critically and creatively, and who advance with confidence through high school and beyond.